dubada01/SWTORCombatParser/README.md

 ##TODO

 - Need to add some good Revan 3rd floor overlay to show the clock and where the aberrations spawn
-- Confirm that timer audio really works still on macOS and Windows